RetailRent Roll Analysis

 Sales Per Square Foot

 Compare each tenant's sales productivity against category benchmarks.
 A coffee shop doing $800/SF is strong; a clothing retailer at $150/SF may be struggling.
 Sales PSF directly affects percentage rent projections and renewal likelihood.
+Publicly traded retail REITs often report portfolio-level sales PSF in investor presentations — use these as reference points when your own data is limited.

 Inline vs. Anchor Rent Spread